Coq Au Vin (Your Go-to Classic)

 Remember, coq au vin is the featured dish at the table, so you won’t want any of your sides upstaging your creation.
 Buttered peas and a potato gratin work well as simple accompaniments to this dish.

-If you really want to put your presentation over the top, serve it in a Staub coq au vin casserole (the one with the silver rooster on the lid).
+If you really want to put your presentation over the top, serve it in a Staub coq au vin casserole (to purchase click on Staub coq au vin casserole).
 For an added touch bring this to the table with “La Marseillaise” (the French national anthem) playing in the background.
 This whole scene should elicit ooohs and aaahs, and it will make you that living legend.

 As for the wine, a French Burgundy or a pinot noir is what is usually served.
 If you are using a white wine in the cooking process instead of a red, then you may want to select a French Chardonnay or one of the American varieties.